Everything you need to know about studying in the US

 In every state, there is at least one government-funded public college, which tends to have lower tuition fees for students who reside in that state.
 Community colleges, also known as junior colleges, technical colleges or city colleges, are similar to state colleges but primarily offer shorter courses leading to qualifications such as diplomas and associate degrees.
 Community colleges often have very strong links to four-year institutions and can be a good entry into prestigious four-year degree programmes.

 Additionally, each US state has one or two systems of public universities that are governed by a system-wide governing body but have multiple affiliated campuses.
 Each of these different locations is considered an individual university in its own right.
-One such example is the University of California system, which includes the University of California, Berkeley and the University of California, Los Angeles.
+One such example is the University of California system, which includes the University of California, Berkeley and the University of California, Los Angeles

 Beyond the highest-ranked and well-known schools, there is a huge array of quality colleges in the US with different values, goals, teaching styles and costs.
-You can use the Wall Street Journal/Times Higher Education College Rankings 2022 to compare colleges on everything from engagement, interaction with teachers and overall student satisfaction.

 Most undergraduate programmes in the US are four years long and often include studying multiple subjects before specialising in the second half of your degree.
 Subjects you study alongside your specialisation are known as minors, and your specialisation is your major, or special concentration.